wrongbaud/sf-cabinet/slides/slides.md

 ---

-# Unknown Headers: Where to Start?
+# Analyzying Unknown Headers: Where to Start?

 - When looking at an unknown binary format, look for the following:
   - Length fields (before strings etc)